Lovebird Courtship and Mating: What We Learned

 How my pets ended up as mates will be explained later.
-Let's see what courtship and mating are, first.
+First, let's see what courtship and mating are.
 After we came back from India, we noticed that Mulu (their ship name) were closer than before.
 They weren't enemies anymore.
-They were friends, infact we felt they were going to become more than friends.
+They were friends; in fact, we felt they were going to become more than friends.
 Here are the tell-tale signs of courtship/attracting a mate:

 This is the first sign of courtship in lovebirds.
 The male tries to attract/woo the female by regurgitating (bringing swallowed food up again to the mouth) and feeding her.
 This begins when the male bobs his head up and down to bring back food from his crop.

 Mumu fed Lulu many times to win her trust and attraction.
-She denied eating from his mouth at the beginning, but approved and asked to be fed later on.
-This feeding continues rigorously when the female gets pregnant, lays eggs and also when their chicks are born.
+She refused to eat from his mouth at the beginning, but she approved and asked to be fed later on.
+This feeding continues rigorously when the female gets pregnant and lays eggs and also when their chicks are born.

-Tip: When the male feeds the female rigorously, make sure to provide healthy nutritious foods like corn, whole wheat bread, egg white and yolk (once a month in small amounts); and egg shell bits as calcium supplements, fresh/dried spinach leaves (according to your bird's taste) and lots of fresh water.
+When the male feeds the female rigorously, make sure to provide healthy nutritious foods like corn, whole wheat bread, egg white and yolk (once a month in small amounts); and eggshell bits as calcium supplements, fresh/dried spinach leaves (according to your bird's taste) and lots of fresh water.

 Mumu Feeding Lulu by Regurgitation